-The Carmel Ordinance, Indianapolis Ordinance, Bloomington Ordinance, and Columbus Ordinance Are Unconstitutional.
+The Carmel Ordinance and Indianapolis Ordinance Are Unconstitutional.

-- 197. Plaintiffs reallege and incorporate by reference all allegations in all preceding paragraphs. - 198.
-Plaintiffs want to engage in free-speech, free-association, and free-exercise-of religion activities governed and restricted by the Carmel Ordinance, Indianapolis Ordinance, Bloomington Ordinance, or Columbus Ordinance.
+- 173. Plaintiffs reallege and incorporate by reference all allegations in all preceding paragraphs. - 174.
+Plaintiffs want to engage in free-speech, free-association, and free-exercise-of religion activities governed and restricted by the Carmel Ordinance or Indianapolis Ordinance.
 Plaintiffs are not protected by the exceptions to the ordinances.
-Plaintiffs and their activities are protected from the ordinances' restrictions by the state and federal constitutional provisions described above in Count I and reiterated below. - 199.
-Plaintiffs challenge the Carmel Ordinance, Indianapolis Ordinance, Bloomington Ordinance, and Columbus Ordinance as unconstitutional, as applied and facially, for violating the following constitutional protections (for reasons similar to those outlined above for these constitutional provisions): - (a) the equal-rights protections of the Privileges and Immunities Clause of the Indiana Constitution (Art.
+Plaintiffs and their activities are protected from the ordinances' restrictions by the state and federal constitutional provisions described above in Count I and reiterated below.

+175. Plaintiffs challenge the Carmel Ordinance and the Indianapolis Ordinance as unconstitutional, as applied and facially, for violating the following constitutional protections (for reasons similar to those outlined above for these constitutional provisions):

+- (a) the equal-rights protections of the Privileges and Immunities Clause of the Indiana Constitution (Art.
 1, § 23) and the Equal Protection Clause of the U.S. Constitution (Amend.
 XIV); - (b) the free thought, speech, association, and expressive-association protections of the Freedom of Thought and Speech Clause of the Indiana Constitution (Art.
 1, § 9) and the Free Speech Clause of the U.S. Constitution (Amend.
 I); - (c) the religious-liberty protections of the Freedom of Religion Clauses of the Indiana Constitution (Art.
 1 §§ 2, 3, and 4) and the Free Exercise Clause of U.S. Constitution (Amend.
-1); - (d) the no-government-favoritism-in-religion protections of the No Preference Clause of

-- the Indiana Constitution (Art.
+I); - (d) the no-government-favoritism-in-religion protections of the No Preference Clause of the Indiana Constitution (Art.
 1, § 4) and the No Establishment Clause of the U.S. Constitution (Amend.
 I); and - (e) the substantive-due-process protection of the Indiana Constitution and the Due Process Clause of the U.S. Constitution (Amend.
-XIV). - 200.
+XIV). - 176.
 Regarding the Carmel Ordinance, Plaintiffs also challenge the undefined terms "religious worship" and "religious institutions," Carmel Ordinance, § 6-8(c)(1), and "gender identity or expression," id. at § 6-8(a), as applied and facially, for violating the no-vagueness protections (a) in the free-speech protections in the Freedom of Thought and Speech Clause of the Indiana Constitution (Art.
 1, § 9) and the Free Speech Clause of the U.S. Constitution (Amend.
 I) and (b) in the due-process protections in the Indiana Constitution and the Due Process Clause of the U.S. Constitution (Amend.
-XIV). - 201.
-Regarding the Indianapolis Ordinance, Plaintiffs also challenge the undefined terms "equal opportunities" and "any difference in treatment," see, e.g., MCC 581-103 protections (a) in the free-speech protections in the Freedom of Thought and Speech Clause of the Indiana Constitution (Art.
-1, § 9) and the Free Speech Clause of the U.S. Constitution (Amend.
-I) and (b) in the due-process protections in the Indiana Constitution and the Due Process Clause of the U.S. Constitution (Amend.
-XIV). - 202.
-Regarding the Bloomington Ordinance, Plaintiffs also challenge the defined term
+XIV).